Updated Jan 10, 2023

 There are no good statistics to show how many North Carolina homes have solar panels.
 However, we know that the state has enough solar panels to provide 80 MW of power, which is enough to power over 9,000 North Carolina homes.
 With the generous tax incentives and solar’s decreasing costs, the number of solar systems will only increase.

 No, a solar system does not increase property taxes in North Carolina due to the state’s property tax exemption.
 This means the value of your home will increase, but your property taxes will not.
 So, if your home was worth $400,000 before you installed a solar system and $423,000 after you installed it, your property taxes will use $400,000 as the value basis (and not $423,000).

 North Carolina does not have any write-offs for solar panels.
-However, you can claim the 26% credit of the cost of your solar system on your federal tax filing.
+However, you can claim the 30% credit for the cost of your solar system on your federal tax filing.

 At House Method, transparency and trust are our most important values for the reader.
 That’s why we took the time to create an objective rating system and score each solar energy company/service according to our methodology.

 Our research team dug deep into the fine print of contracts, combed through more than one hundred customer reviews, and thoroughly investigated each solar energy company’s services, costs, and products.
 We’ve done the homework for you by researching nearly all the solar energy companies on the market so you can have the information you need to make the best choice for your home.